HanssonMagnus/dotfiles-Debian/README.md

 sudo umount /dev/sdX
 sudo dd if=/path/to/debian.iso of=/dev/sdX bs=4M && sync
 ```
+(Note that you should locate e.g. sdb and not sdb1.)

 # Run script
 * Clone the repositor to $HOME